pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1646-47-48-49 Completed ReactJS Course

+During these days I completed the ReactJS course, I have been working on this course for around two-three weeks, working on the course I refresh my ReactJs knowledge and learned new things.
+I am excited about my new project, tomorrow I will need to think and start a new project to practice all the knowledge learned.

 ### Day 1645 Search Functionality

 Today I have been working on a search functionality in the course application, the idea is to create a search bar that look for elements in the database through a query.